slowphil/texmacs-win-builder/README.md

 This repository provides tools to compile TeXmacs for windows, and a resulting executable zip that can install TeXmacs on a windows machine.

 The build process is done using the [MSys2/Mingw-w32/Mingw-w64](https://sourceforge.net/p/msys2/wiki/MSYS2%20introduction/) environment.
-The setup of the environment, the compilation and the packaging is done in a single step (no complicated how-to to follow!) by running the XXX executable.
+The setup of the environment, the compilation and the packaging is done in a single step (no complicated how-to to follow!) by running [the released executable](https://github.com/slowphil/texmacs-win-builder/releases/download/v0.9/texmacs-win-sdk-installer-0.9.7z.exe).
 This whole stuff is essentially a modified version of the Git for Windows SDK (many thanks to them for making this so easy).

 ##Pros